 (a) Nomenclature according to Hitchcock, CL and A Cronquist.
 2018.
 Flora of the Pacific Northwest: An Illustrated Manual, 2nd Edition.
 Edited by DE Giblin, BS Legler, PF Zika, and RG Olmstead.
 University of Washington Press, Seattle, WA.
 936pp.

-(b) Noxious Weed Class: B = Prevent spread and contain or reduce existing populations; C = Weeds widespread, control methods available but not normally required.
+(b) Noxious Weed Class B = Prevent spread and contain or reduce existing populations; Noxious Weed Class C = Weeds widespread, control methods available but not normally required.
+Field surveys in the riparian zone have not been conducted since 2018.